 Last of all we have our Brand Ambassador Program.
-These are amateur level riders who are competing regularly and looking for some help.
+These are amateur level riders who are competing regularly and are up and coming riders looking for some help.

 It's important to note that, under USEF guidelines (based on FEI guidelines) you can lose your amateur status if you are not very careful.
 Once you have lost that status you can no longer compete in a lot of the shows and will only be allowed to compete as a professional.
 USEF currently shows these rules:

 GR1306 Professional/Amateur Status 1.
 Amateur.
 Regardless of one’s equestrian skills and/or accomplishments, a person is an amateur if after his 18th birthday, as defined in GR101, he has not engaged in any of the activities identified in paragraph 4 below.